dbabbs/mobility-map/README.md

 ### Visualizing the Data
 - [React](https://reactjs.org/) was used to build the client UI
-- [HERE XYZ](https://here.xyz) was used to manage and store the geo data
 - [deck.gl](http://deck.gl) was used for the geospatial visualizations

 ## Installation